Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![PIM Price Field](/Assets/Screenshots/PIM/DataTypes/PIMPriceField.png "[PIM Price Field]")

 The data type *PIM Price Field* is used to indicate a price.
 You can configure the number of decimals for the price and the supported currencies.
 In the product view, you must select a tax class for price calculation.
 Additionally, you can define a MSRP, scale prices and promotion periods.
 Unlike the data type *Simple price field*, the data type *PIM Price Field* offers more setting options and therefore also a more detailed and extended price specification.
-In the PIM basic product set, the following attributes have the data type *PIM Price Field*:
+In the *PIM Basic Set*, the following attributes have the data type *PIM Price Field*:
 - Price

 ### Configuration